 While Bleeding Heart can be grown from seed they are most commonly purchased as young plants or grown from cuttings.

-Plant bleeding heart from spring, after your last frost has passed, until early summer.
+Plant bleeding heart from spring to early summer.
+You can start after your last frost has passed.

-Bleeding heart plants thrive in partial sun or shaded positions.
+The bleeding heart plant thrives in partial sun or shaded positions.
 In the warmest USDA zones plant Bleeding Heart in shady, cool positions.In northern or cooler areas pink flowering varieties will cope in full sun if the soil is kept constantly moist.

-An early flowering plant, many gardeners plant bleeding hearts close to deciduous trees.
+Typical bloom season is from late spring to early summer.
+An early flowering plant, many gardeners grow bleeding hearts close to deciduous trees.
 This combination allows bleeding hearts time and light to flower in the spring and early summer.
 The foliage of the deciduous tree will then provide Bleeding Heart with shade during the warmest of the summer months.

-All varieties of Bleeding Heart like well draining soil that is kept constantly moist.
-Try to space the Bleeding Hearts 1-2.5 ft apart, depending on the variety.
+All varieties of Bleeding Heart like humus rich, moist soil and well draining soil with a lot of organic matter.
+As you grow Bleeding Hearts, try to space them 1-2.5 ft apart, depending on the variety.

-Ideal Temperature and Humidity for Bleeding Heart Plants
+Ideal Temperature and Humidity for Bleeding Heart Plant

-The ideal temperature for bleeding heart plants is 55-75 ℉.
-You will notice bleeding heart plants begin to yellow as temperatures increase.
-This is perfectly natural and happens even if the Bleeding Heart plants are well watered.
+The ideal temperature for the bleeding heart plant is 55-75 ℉.
+You will notice the bleeding heart plant begins to yellow as temperatures increase.
+This is perfectly natural and happens even if the Bleeding Hearts are well watered.

 While heat is a problem, Bleeding Hearts can tolerate humidity well.